SoundScapeRenderer/ssr/doc/manual/renderers.rst

 specify an overall predelay (this is necessary to render focused sources) and the overall length of the involved delay lines.
 Both values are given in samples.

+..
+[Spors2008] Sascha Spors, Rudolf Rabenstein, and Jens Ahrens.
+The theory of
+    Wave Field Synthesis revisited.
+In 124th Convention of the AES, Amsterdam, The Netherlands, May 17–20, 2008.

 Prefiltering
 ~~~~~~~~~~~~